Anthony5265/phantomos/README.md

-# PhantomOS Golden Build
+# PhantomOS Final UI Build

-This is the official PhantomOS v1.0 drop.
-Upload to GitHub Pages to deploy.
+This is the visual OS dashboard with functional modules and no folders.